fugu-chop/launch_school/rb139_assessment/questions_to_address.md

 # Actual: "Cake"
 ```
 As we can see above in our example, the `test_name_assert` method uses the `assert` method - when the test fails, the error message raised is not particularly helpful - it does not tell us what the expected value is, only that the test failed.
 Contrast this with the `test_name_assert_equal` method, which provides a bit more context and verbose error logging, stating what the expected and actual values were, which can aid in debugging.

+### Why do we need to take care to ensure our tests themselves don't raise errors?
+When using Minitest, the testing file is still a Ruby script.
+That means that if any of our tests raise an unrescued exception, the script will terminate, meaning any tests that were yet to be run prior to the exception being raised are not run.

+As such, if we're not sure that a particular test will not raise an exception, we are better off using the `skip` keyword in the test definition to avoid running that particular test.

 ### What is the SEAT approach in testing?
 Why is it beneficial?
 The SEAT approach is a series of steps we adhere to when writing tests, ensuring that our tests have reduced repetition and there are no lingering artefacts after we finish running our tests.
 SEAT stands for: